How to Invest in Manhattan Property, Profit and Repeat

 5) Market the property at the eventual sale

 1) Halcyon new development in Midtown East, reserved at pre-construction stage.
-Close to subway and United Nations, attracting top quality tenants.
+Close to subway and United Nations, attracting tenants paying top rents.

 2) 959 First Avenue, amazing interior details and windows.
 We selected this high floor, dual exposure layout which makes the apartment very bright.
-Rented out in first showing.
+Rented out during first showing.

 3) 88 Greenwich, 35th floor waterview apartment.
 Buyer client purchased with long term tenant in place, hence no vacancy associated with renting out the apartment.